- OSHA Safety Colors Defined

 - Signs – Safety signs are found in virtually every facility.
 These signs can be made by applying labels to sign backings or by ordering custom signs that are on metal or other materials.
 Signs are typically larger than labels and are easier to see from most places in the facility.

-- Floor Marking Tape –A facility can quickly convey a lot of information quickly with the help of floor marking tape.
+- Floor Marking Tape – A facility can quickly convey a lot of information quickly with the help of floor marking tape.
 For example, areas where there are fire hazards may be marked with red floor marking tape.
 This is an easy and affordable way to convey a clear message throughout a facility.

 Safety Colors for Visibility

 Safety colors are widely used in facilities and their use is often mandated by industry regulations.
 Just because companies are often told how and when to use safety colors, however, does not mean they can't come up with their own unique uses.
-Many facilities have found that the proper use of color can help dramatically improve the visibility of signs.
+Many workplaces have found that the proper use of color can help dramatically improve the visibility of signs.

 It is even possible to get glow-in-the-dark printed signs that will be visible during a power outage.
 Taking the time to figure out which color combinations are the most visible in a facility is worth the effort.